syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 >**NOTE**
 * For recurrence appointment, the tap details will always return as `Appointment`, even for the custom business object.
-* You can`t get the controller.view by using `onTap` callback for allowed views.
+* You can`t get the controller.view by using `onTap` and `onLongPress` callbacks for allowed views.
-* `onTap` callback not applicable for date selection of the picker in the calendar header.
+* `onTap` and `onLongPress` callbacks not applicable for date selection of the picker in the calendar header.

 ## Calendar details callback